 Photo of Kevin P. Mulry

 In a decision last week that could affect $12 billion that insurers assert is owed by the federal government, the Federal Circuit decided that HHS was not required to pay amounts required by statute because Congress had repealed or suspended those obligations through riders to appropriations bills.
 In Moda Health Plan, Inc. v.
-United States, the Federal Circuit rejected
+United States

 The Department of Justice issued two memoranda at the start of 2018 that may have important effects on health care fraud investigations and prosecutions under the False Claims Act.